-1. TRAVELER: Travelers Name: Thella F. Bowens Dept: Exec Office BU6 Position: President/CEO Gen. Counsel Chief Auditor All other Authority employees (does not require executive committe e administrator approval) 2.
-DATE OF REQUEST: 8/26/15 PLANNED DATE OF F DEPARTURE/RETURN: 11/7/15 l 11/13/15 B. DESTINATIONS/PURPOSE (Provide detailed explanation as to the purpose of the trip- continue on extra sheets of paper as necessary): Destination: Tokyo, Japan Purpose: Meeting with J Inamori Foundation Event apan Airlines and Attend Explanation: 4.
+1. TRAVELER: Travelers Name: Thella F. Bowens Dept: Exec Office BU6 Position: President/CEO Gen. Counsel Chief Auditor All other Authority employees (does not require executive committee administrator approval) 2.
+DATE OF REQUEST: 8/26/15 PLANNED DATE OF F DEPARTURE/RETURN: 11/7/15 l 11/13/15 DESTINATIONS/PURPOSE (Provide detailed explanat of paper as necessary): • Destination: Tokyo, Japan Purpose: Meeting with J Inamori Foundation Event apan Airlines and Attend Explanation: 4.
 PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A. TRANSPORTATION COSTS: • AIRFARE • OTHER TRANSPORTATION (Taxi, Train, G) B. LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E. ENTERTAINMENT (If applicable) F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE Car Rental) \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ 5,000.00 200.00 1500.00 400.00 100.00 7200.00 CERTIFICATION BY TRAVELER By my signature pelow, I certify that the abo ve listed out-of-town travel and associated expenses conform to the Authority's Policies 3.
 30 and 3.40 and are reaso nable and directly related to the Authority's business.
 Travelers Signature.
 Dat e: 36 aug 3016 CERTIFICATION BY ADMINISTRATOR (Where Administrator is the Execu tive Committee, the Authority Clerk's signature is required).
 By my signature below, I certify the following: 1.
-I have conscientiously reviewed the above out-of-to- The concerned out-of-town travel and all identified Authority's business and reasonable in comparisor 3.
-The concerned out-of-town travel and all identified Authority's Policies 3 30 and 3.40. expended dement to the r oquiomento ana intent or Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEHALF OF EXECUTIVE COMMITTEE Please leave blank.
-Whoever clerk's the meeting will insert their name by the Executive Committee at its (Leave blank and we will hereby certify and title.)
-A D C meeting date.) hat this document was approved ng.
+I have conscientiously reviewed the above out-of-town travel request and the details provided on the reverse.
+The concerned out-of-town travel and all identified Authority's business and reasonable in comparisor 3.
+The concerned out-of-town travel and all identified Authority's Policies 3 30 and 3.40. expended dement to the r oquiomento ana intent or Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEHALF OF EXECUTIVE COMMITTEE Lowaine Benneth Ast.
+Authority act T hereby certify that this document was approved (Please leave blank.
+Whoever clerk's the meeting will insert their name and title.) by the Executive Committee at its Sofeward 8 2015 meeting.
+(Leave blank and we will insert the meeting date.)